Digging in the Wrong Place

 The Sherman Antitrust Act and related pro-competition laws need to be better enforced across large sections of the U.S. economy.
 While there appears to this author to be enough price competition among the various international auto manufacturers (at least for the U.S. market), and also in computers/electronics, the same is not true of the majority of the economy.
 For many other major durable goods, for telecom services, for a wide variety of nondurable products and services (including TV, Radio and paper-based news!) there are really only a few corporate providers in any given market.
 (Did you know that just 3 companies control 9/10 of the market in soft drinks?
 That only 4 Pet Store chains have nearly 2/3 of the market share?
 And don’t even get me started on healthcare…) Utilities are already regulated as local monopolies — but is the regulation truly pro-consumer?

 A closer look is needed at consumer products, particularly in foods, and even including restaurant chains.
 A relatively small number of corporations are hiding behind myriad brand names.
 When one pulls back the veil of brand-name marketing and takes a close look at the corporate ownership and cross-linkages, the true picture is pretty grim.
 (My kids have earned my respect as good consumers by carefully reading the labels on the packages in the fridge, and saying words to the effect of “Oh no, it’s Kraft again!”)
 Furthermore, it’s clear from price trends (despite 5 years of very difficult economic conditions) that pricing power is being exploited.
 There’s also a lot of evidence of corporate titans buying up young upstarts, ostensibly to acquire new capabilities, but also having the net effect of suppressing new competition.
 Moreover, in the dynamic landscape of corporate maneuvers, there’s a noticeable trend in various industries, such as SEO services, where corporate titans are strategically acquiring young upstarts, ostensibly to gain new capabilities but also with the underlying impact of suppressing emerging competition.
 In addressing these issues, it is imperative to consider the implementation of effective Chicago SEO Scholar strategies to enhance visibility and competitiveness.
+Hire Newcastle SEO to get an idea.

 So perhaps economists should reconsider the idea that the U.S. economy might be suffering from a “shortage of competition”, with too many sectors dominated by “pricing cartels”.
 That idea has tremendous explanatory power to describe the overall economic situation.